 First, our Department does not have traffic engineering software to calculate traffic impacts, nor does it have the equipment to conduct or own objective traffic studies.
 However, I was able to glean information from other objective traffic studies.
-Using a study from Boulder, Colorado, marijuana retail was studied with actual traffic and parking observations and also compared and contrasted to similar businesses to calculate a range of traffic and parking impacts.
-Using observation and modeling, the average trips to a specific retail location per day ranged from 100 to 321; during the highest am hour, the range was .4 to 14.33, and in the highest pm hour the range was 14 to 48.
-Note: there was less of a correlation between retail size and traffic impacts, instead that seemed to be determined more by market variables (such as supply, demand, density of similar uses in area).
+Using a study from Boulder, Colorado, Marijuana Cultivation was studied with actual traffic and parking observations and also compared and contrasted to similar light industrial, manufacturing and pharmacy businesses to calculate a range of traffic and parking impacts.
+Using observation and modeling, the average trip rate for cultivation was about 6.97 trips per 1,000 square feet per day.
+Average peak parking was about 6 spaces in the highest hour and day.
+There was correlation between square footage and trip rates for cultivation.
+There was not a correlation between retail size and impacts, instead that seemed to be determined by market variables (such as supply, demand, density of similar uses in area).